gene-git/dual-root/README.rst

 written in C++ or C at some point.
 That said, As of now, the python works, and besides, who doesn't have python installed these days!

-The *bind-mount-efi.service* uses */usr/bin/dual-root-tool* to do all the real work.
+The *bind-mount-efi.service* uses *dual-root-tool* to do all the real work.

 If *dual-root-tool* is run with no arguments, it prints information about the currently booted <esp>.
 You should run this to confirm it does the right